sot/cheta/docs/fetch_tutorial.rst

 Mixing units
 ---------------

-Beginning with version 0.18 of the engineering archive it is possible to reliably use the import mechanism to select different unit systems within the same script or Python process.
+Beginning with version 0.18 of the cheta archive it is possible to reliably use the import mechanism to select different unit systems within the same script or Python process.